 - 1. Press the BROIL pad.

 - BROIL will flash in the display.

-- 000 and the oven icon will light in the display.
+- 000 and the oven icon | will light in the display.

 - 2. Press the PRESET (0) pad to enter HI broil.
 Press again to set LO broil. - The oven has a variable broil feature which means HI, LO or a specific broil temperature can be selected.
-To select a specific temperature, press the appropriate number pads for the temperature desired after 000 appears in the display. - 3.
+To select a specific temperature, press the appropriate number pads for the temperature desired after 000 appears in the display. - Select HI broil for normal broiling. - Select LO broil for low temperature broiling of longer cooking foods such as poultry. - 3.
 There will be a four second delay before oven turns on.
 When the oven turns on: - The BROIL symbol will light in the display. - The indicator word BROIL will remain in the display.